joanms/recipe-database/README.md

 ### Acknowledgements

 - I received inspiration for this project from [BBC Good Food](https://www.bbcgoodfood.com/recipes).
-- My mentor, Chris Zielinski and my tutors Niel McEwen, Nakita McCool and Haley Schafer provided valuable help and advice on the project.
+- Simen Daehlin, Niel McEwen, Nakita McCool, Haley Schafer and Chris Zielinski provided valuable help and advice on the project.